decentraland/documentation/content/creator/sdk7/3d-essentials/materials.md

 }
 ```

 For setting the UVs for a `box` mesh shape, the same structure applies.
-Each of the 6 faces of the cube takes 4 values, one for each corner.
-All of these 24 values are listed as a single array.
+Each of the 6 faces of the cube takes 4 pairs of coordinates, one for each corner.
+All of these 48 values are listed as a single array.

 You can also define how the texture is tiled if the mapping spans more than the dimensions of the texture image.
 The `texture` object lets you configure the wrapping mode by setting the `wrapMode` field.
 This property takes its values from the `TextureWrapMode` enum, which allows for the following values: